jonkpirateboy/DisplayLink-on-Raspberry-Pi/README.md

 # DisplayLink on Raspberry Pi

-This guide assumes you're using a DisplayLink USB adapter and want to get it working with a Raspberry Pi 5 (or 4) running Raspberry Pi OS (Bookworm, 64-bit).
+This guide assumes you're using a DisplayLink USB adapter and want to get it working with a Raspberry Pi * running Raspberry Pi OS (Bookworm, 64-bit).
 It includes building and installing the EVDI module, setting up DisplayLinkManager, and ensuring everything works on boot.

+* Tested on Raspberry Pi 5 and Raspberry Pi 4

 ## 1. System Requirements

-- Raspberry Pi 5
+- Raspberry Pi
 - Raspberry Pi OS Bookworm 64-bit (with desktop)
 - DisplayLink-based USB display